 About Jill: Protecting the Fells, Bellevue Pond phenology, being in nature... ➔

-Jill joined EwA's Bellevue Pond phenology site in November 2023 and quickly became a dedicated regular at the site.
-Her commitment allows us to gather robust data on both phenology and the usage of the Fells at this location.
-Jill's dedication to improving the Fells for its habitats and inhabitants is truly appreciated.
-Thank you, Jill, for your invaluable contribution!
+Jill joined EwA's Bellevue Pond phenology site in November 2023 and quickly became a dedicated regular, helping us gather valuable data on both phenology and Fells usage at this location.
+Her commitment to enhancing the Fells for its habitats and wildlife is truly valued.

 "As a recent retiree, I was looking for a place to devote my time.
 I desired a pursuit that benefits the community and offers purpose and personal growth.
 EwA checks these boxes.
 A longtime walker and hiker in the Fells, my EwA work lets me give back to this precious recreational gem while elevating awareness of the need to be kind to the Fells.
 I continually learn and I deepen my appreciation for wildlife. "–Jill.